Boris Johnson says ‘women must be heard,’ amid outrage over police action at Sarah Everard vigil

 Kath Thomas, 36, a civil servant, stood in front of the makeshift memorial to Everard on Monday, wiping away tears as she took in the floral tributes.

-“We think of Great Britain as so far ahead in this stuff and you have something like this happen and you’re reminded really quickly that there is a huge way to go,” she said, speaking of Everard’s killing.
+“We think of Great Britain as so far ahead in this stuff, and you have something like this happen and you’re reminded really quickly that there is a huge way to go,” she said, speaking of Everard’s killing.

 Thomas said she is sympathetic to the difficulty of policing crowds during a pandemic.